 The Allergy and Anaphylaxis Australia Be a M.A.T.E program is an educational awareness program designed to help parents and education staff teach students about food allergies, and how to help their friends who are at risk of anaphylaxis.
-School and allergy resources help increase allergy awareness and understanding within the whole school community.
+The Be a M.A.T.E. resources help increase allergy awareness and understanding within the whole school community.